-Whether you’re an individual shopping for health insurance or a business owner who wants to offer coverage, it’s important to understand the differences between an HMO vs. a PPO and other types of health networks.
-This article will make it easy to grasp the five major types (HMO, EPO, PPO, POS and HDHP) and the pros and cons of each.
+If you’re a business owner who wants to offer health insurance coverage for your employees, it’s important to understand the differences between an HMO vs PPO and other types of health insurance plans.
+This article will explain:

 Health Maintenance Organization (HMO)

 Most people have heard of an HMO (Health Maintenance Organization) plan, but what on Earth does it really mean?
 And why do some people vehemently hate HMOs?